apache/linkis-website/community/how-to-write-unit-test-code.md

 |AssertNotNull | judge whether the given object reference is not null|        |
 |Assert all | multiple judgment logics are processed together.
 As long as one error is reported, the overall test will fail|        |

-### junit5 combined assertion and exception assertion
+### Junit5 Combined Assertion and Exception Assertion

 **Composite assertion**
 The assertall method can process multiple judgment logics together.
 As long as one error is reported, the overall test will fail: